PRO100KBAC/rvc-tts-audio-webui-api/README.md

 # Retrieval-Voice-Conversion EdgeTTS & Audio WebUI+API

-Using this project, you can generate text to speech using any RVC model (including using your own trained ones).
+With this project, you can generate text to speech using any RVC model (including using your own trained ones).

 Re-voice a speech or re-sing a song by separating the voice and instrumental with a splitter 2stems.